 Galatians 5:16-24; Luke 6:43-44

-Jesus Christ is the Head of the church, which is His body, which is made up of all men and women, living and dead, who have been joined to Him through adoption by saving faith.
+Which is His body, is the assembly of men and women, living and dead, who have been joined to Him through adoption and rebirth by saving faith.
+The Church is the local expression of His Body on the earth.

 Why We Gather

-We assemble together regularly for celebration, worship, for participation in ordinances, and for the building up each other through the Word and mutual encouragement.
+We assemble regularly for celebration, worship, participation in ordinances, the teaching of the Word of God, the exercising of spiritual gifts, and the building up and mutual encouragement of one another.

 Hebrews 10:24-25; 1 Corinthians 14:26; Psalm 23:25; 26:12; 35:18; 40:9